MUSC Bulletin | General Information

 The mission of the Library is to meet the information needs of faculty, staff and students of the University and to support the curriculum, research, and patient care goals of MUSC.
 The Library serves as a major medical resource library within the state, and within local, regional, and national networks.

 The Library’s collections include books, electronic books, journals, electronic journals, journal article indexes, knowledge bases, electronic clinical collections, and selected Internet resources.
 The library is committed to electronic access to the databases, clinical collections, journals and books wherever the students are physically located.
-The Library provides access to 220 electronic databases and clinical collections, 19,619 journals (19,606 electronic journals and 13 print journals) and 97,880 books (30,768 electronic books, 67,112 print books).
+The Library provides access to 220 electronic databases and clinical collections, over 19,000 electronic journals and 13 print journals and over 130,000 electronic books and approximately 6,700 books in the circulating collection.

 Library faculty and staff are available to assist users in the location of information, to provide instruction in the use of various resources, and to educate users in the process of information access and retrieval.